IPS-Hosting/game-images/vrising/README.md

 `HOST` The host address, the server listens on.

 `GAME_PORT` The game port to use.
+This port needs to be used when using the direct connect feature in game.
 Remember to also update the container port bindings when changing this variable.

 `QUERY_PORT` The query port to use.
+Used for Steam Server List features.
 Remember to also update the container port bindings when changing this variable.

 `SAVE_NAME` The name of the save file / directory.